GrabCAD/protobuf/README.md

 Protocol Buffers - Google's data interchange format
 ===================================================

-# Staging repo to provide prebuilt and packaged Google Protocol Buffers compiler and libraries to other repos within Stratasys
+Staging repo to provide prebuilt and packaged Google Protocol Buffers compiler and libraries to other repos within Stratasys.
+Staging is done manually.
+I.e. this repo is not setup for automatic building and deployment through a TeamCity project (although it should be fairly srtaightforward).

 ## Motivation
 Usage of Protocol Buffers does not change very often.